svgeesus/svgeesus.github.io/Color/OKLab-notes.md

 3. Luminance levels are capped at the diffuse (media) white, making it an SDR-only metric.

 The choice of a simple, easily invertible, transfer function is understandable from a computational and ease-of understanding viewpoint, but also limits the deepest blacks and the moderate to high luminance whites from being represented.

+The author of OKLab clarified:

+> One thing to note: While I agree with the drawback of the transfer function, it is important to note that those can only be adressed if the viewing conditions can be modelled accurately.
+> A danger in using models like JzAzBz and ICtCp is that if the viewing conditions are not accurately predicted, they will be incorrectly predict all colors.
+> Oklab/IPT and similar models will always predict colors well in the range close to the eye's luminance adaption.
+> -- Björn Ottosson

 The power function from the optimization step was 0.323, but that gave a blue concavity on the sRGB gamut hull and so a simpler 1/3 was chosen for OKLab, which restored convexity.
 The effect on the gamut hull of other RGB spaces such as Display P3 and Rec BT.2020 was not stated in the origina article and remains to be investigated.